denten-books/plain-text/1-chapter.md

 To confront the computer as a *literary* device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal Turing machines.
-And to understand the history of Turing machines, we must see them in a wider cultural context, beyond the mathematical literature where they were first introduced.
+And to understand the history of Turing machines, it is best we view them in a wider cultural context, beyond the mathematical literature where they were first introduced.

 In what follows, I shall draw two as yet unexplored lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming